Kotlin/kotlin-spec/docs/kotlin.core/declarations.md

   Integer literals and string interpolation expressions without evaluated expressions, as well as builtin arithmetic/comparison operations and string concatenation operations on those are such expressions, but it is implementation-defined which other expressions qualify for this;
 - It does not have getters, setters or delegation specifiers.

+#### Late-initialized properties

+A mutable member property can be declared with a special `lateinit` modifier, effectively turning off the [property initialization checks][Property initialization] for it.
+Such a property is called late-initialized and may be used for values that are supposed to be initialized not during object construction, but during some other time (for example, a special initialization function).
+This means, among other things, that it is the responsibility of the programmer to guarantee that the property is initialized before its usage.

+A property may be declared late-initialized if:

+- It has no custom getters, setters or delegation;
+- It is a member property;
+- It is mutable;
+- It has declared non-nullable type.

 ### Type alias

 :::{.paste target=grammar-rule-typeAlias}